-Let’s face it, you will not get through this week without every Depeche Mode fan on the planet talking about a certain gig ten years ago.
+Let’s face it, you will not get through this week without every Depeche Mode fan on the planet talking about a certain gig over ten years ago.

 And quite rightly, of course!